-Each hamlet chief appoints, with the consent of the village council, a number of khom (agglomeration) chiefs.
-A khom consists of from 25 to 35 households.
-The khom is then further subdivided into 5 or 6 interfamily groups (lien-gia), each with its appointed chief (see Appendix A).
+Each hamlet chief appoints, with the consent of the village council, a number of khom (agglomeration) chiefs, a khom consisting of from 25 to 35 households.
+The khom is then further sub-divided into 5 or 6 inter-family groups, (lien-gia) each with its appointed chief (see Appendix A).
 One of the major functions of this administrative hierarchy is to facilitate communications from the village council to the individual family heads.
 Usually, for example, written documents do not pass down below the village level.
 Rather, the village chief sends a messenger by bicycle to the hamlets, requesting the hamlet chiefs to come to the village hall.
 The village chief gives the information to each hamlet chief verbally, the latter then returns and instructs the khom chiefs.
-The khom chief notifies the head of each lien-gia, whose responsibility it is to inform the family head.
+The khom chief notifies the head of each lien gia, whose responsibility it is to inform the family head.
 In practice, however, we found that the methods employed by the hamlet chiefs in the communication process deviated somewhat from the ideal system.
-One hamlet chief, for example, stated that he did not utilize the khom chiefs or the interfamily chiefs because they are not paid officials.
+One hamlet chief, for example, stated that he did not utilize the khom chiefs or the inter-family chiefs because they are not paid officials.
 He said he does not want to impose upon them, so he passes communications informally through friends, although several of these are khom chiefs.

-The interfamily groups are the smallest official units in the village.
-The function of the interfamily chief is to report to the agglomeration chief the number of visitors in his group.
+The inter-family groups are the smallest official units in the village.
+The function of the inter-family chief is to report to the agglomeration chief the number of visitors in his group.
 He records the name and length of stay in the hamlet of any outsiders.
 He also distributes incoming mail.
-Ideally, information is passed verbally from khom chief to the heads of the interfamily groups.
-The primary function of the interfamily groups, however, is security.
-The heads of these groups are supposed to watch the movements not only of nonresidents, but also of the group members.
+Ideally, information is passed verbally from khom chief to the heads of the inter-family groups.
+The primary function of the inter-family groups, however, is security.
+The heads of these groups are supposed to watch the movements not only of non-residents, but also those of the group members.
 Any irregularities are to be reported to the khom chief, who reports to the village security officers.
 (See My Thuan Village organization chart.)

-In principle, disputes between villagers ascend the hierarchy from interfamily chief through the khom and hamlet chief to the village chief.
+In principle, disputes between villages ascend the hierarchy from inter-family chief through the khom and hamlet chief to the village chief.
 If the dispute is not settled at one of these levels, it may ultimately go through the district chief to the province chief.

 In fact, however, most disputes are brought directly to the hamlet chief.
-One hamlet chief estimated that he spent 3 or 4 hours a day handling land and rent disputes, debts, and fights.
+One hamlet chief estimated that he spent three or four hours a day handling land and rent disputes, debts, and fights.
 Land and rent problems are usually referred to the village chief because these are generally legal grievances.
 Arguments over debts were concerned with two subjects, rice and cash.
 The latter generally amounted to a few hundred piasters.
 Fights occurred most generally after drinking parties.